jtmuller5/vibe-checker/README.md

 A single file for evaluating your LLM outputs in TypeScript.

+> [!NOTE]
+> This is not an npm package.
+To use it, just copy the `vibe-checker.ts` file into your project (190 lines including comments)

 ## Quickstart

 Add a `.env` folder to the root of your project with your [Google API key](https://ai.google.dev/gemini-api/docs/api-key):